LichtargeLab/EAML/README.md

 ## Input Requirements

-In order to use this pipeline properly, it requires 3 input files:
+To use this pipeline properly, 3 input files are required:

 1. A custom-annotated VCF using either VEP (ENSEMBL transcripts) or ANNOVAR (RefSeq transcripts)
 2. A comma-delimited list of samples along with their disease status (0 or 1)
+3. A reference file of annotated genes and positions.
+Common references are provided with the package, or a custom file that follows the same format can be used.

 *Note: Current package reference files are derived from those used in the 2013-05-09 version of ANNOVAR and version 94 of ENSEMBL-VEP*